The next popular question-challenge of every presentation maker – is how to create attractive visuals if you are not a designer.

 Here are different diagram types you can apply to your slides:

-2. Use vivid color set
+2. Use a vivid color set

 Design tip: Avoid using preset styles with strong gradients and 3D bevels.
 They look pretty obsolete and are less readable.
 I recommend using flat shapes (1st style in PPT SmartArt styles), to get a modern look.

-You can also get our color palette, where we added modern violet, fresh green and yellow colors.
+You can also get our color palette, where we added modern violet, fresh green, and yellow colors.
 Get it from our free Creative Shapes template. and using that file, create SmartArt.
 It will have the same color as the examples above.